cornelRaiu/search-analytics/readme.txt

 Before uninstalling, you should go to the plugin's settings page and check the "Remove plugin tables on uninstall" setting.
 After doing that, deactivating the plugin should also remove all tables from the database.

-= Is there any development roadmap for the plugin? =

-Yes.
-You can visit the plugin's [Trello Board](https://trello.com/b/MvIWInjW).
-This should give you an overview on my plans regarding this plugin.

 = Where can I make feature requests or report bugs? =

-You can use the [Support Forum](https://wordpress.org/support/plugin/search-analytics) or open new issues on the GitHub repository: [Search Analytics](https://github.com/cornelRaiu/search-analytics).
+You can use the [Support Forum](https://wordpress.org/support/plugin/search-analytics) or open new issues on the GitHub repository: [WP Search Analytics](https://github.com/cornelRaiu/search-analytics).

 == Changelog ==
+= 1.4.0 =
+* Feature: Add REST API search support
+* Feature: Add 9 filters for developers to be able to extend the plugin.
+An overview post will be published here: [Search Analytics: Filters Reference](https://www.cornelraiu.com/search-analytics-filters-reference/)
+* Optimization: Add the search term to the **mwtsa_extra_exclude_conditions** filter
+* Optimization: Check for minimum PHP and WP versions when activating the plugin
+* Optimization: **Compatibility with WP versions up to 6.0.1**
+* Optimization: **Compatibility with PHP v8.1**
+* Optimization: Security improvements and general code optimization
+* Bugfix: Fix styling on WP 4.4.0 - 4.9.20
+* Bugfix: Fix broken settings page URL from the results page
+* Others: Rename the plugin to "WP Search Analytics"

 = 1.3.6 =
 * Bugfix: Users can not see the statistics page in some cases.
 [Bug report](https://github.com/cornelRaiu/search-analytics/issues/3)
 * Bugfix: Database error on term delete success page